 - oil and gas

-Further opportunities exist in finance (e.g. accountancy, banking, stockbroking and consultancy), media and internet, advertising, marketing, management consultancy, patent law, the Civil Service and general administration.
+There are also opportunities in teaching and research, finance (e.g. accountancy, banking, stockbroking and consultancy), media and internet, advertising, marketing, management consultancy, patent law, the Civil Service and general administration.

 Skills for your CV

-Studying for a materials science/technology degree provides you with a strong set of transferable skills valued by employers.
+Studying for a materials science and engineering degree also provides you with a strong set of transferable skills valued by employers.
 These include:

 - a high standard of numeracy